diarmidmackenzie/sdt-condensed/COT.md

 These individual differences explain why different people respond differently within the same, or similar, social contexts.

-The autonomy orientation is strongly associated with the healthiest development and greatest personality integration, the controlled orientation is associated with more rigidity and defensiveness, while the impersonal orientation is associated with amotivation and the poorest well-being.
+The autonomy orientation is strongly associated with the healthiest development and greatest personality integration, the controlled orientation is associated with more rigidity and defensiveness, while the impersonal orientation is associated with amotivation and the lowest well-being.

 ### Key Concepts from this Chapter